 Not in a passive-aggressive way where you’re looking for ways to attack, hurt or ignore them, but in a genuine way.

-If you’re someone who’s usually defensive or tends to jump into conclusions when you communicate with someone, which let’s admit most of us do, try listening more attentively next time you’re disagreeing with your partner or your work colleague.
+If you’re someone who’s usually defensive or tends to jump to conclusions when you communicate with someone, which let’s admit most of us do, try listening more attentively next time you’re disagreeing with your partner or your work colleague.

 You’ll be amazed.